Alternative DNS root: eDNS

 eDNS (Enhanced Domain Name Service) was founded by a coalition of ISPs led by Karl Denninger of the Chicago-area MCSNet.
 It ceased operation in 1998.
 It served the following domains: biz (general business use), corp (corporations), fam (for and about family), k12 (for and about children), npo (non-profit organizations), per (personal domains), web (web-based sites, Web pages).

 Open RSC

-One of the notable challengers to ICANN's control of the DNS namespace was Open RSC (Open Root Server Confederation), a group that grew out of private discussions and developed into a public mailing list.
+One of the notable challengers to ICANN's control of the DNS namespace was Open RSC (Open Root Server Confederation), a group that grew out of private discussions and developed into a public Listserv mailing list.
 It grew large enough that the group decided to submit an application to the United States government to run the DNS.

-The organization posted bylaws and articles of incorporation outlining ORSC's position following extensive public discussion regarding the manner in which the DNS was operated.
+The organization posted bylaws and articles of incorporation outlining Open RSC's position following extensive public discussion regarding the manner in which the DNS was operated.

-ICANN chairwoman Esther Dyson acknowledged adopting features such as membership from ORSC in her response to the United States Department of Commerce.
+ICANN chairwoman Esther Dyson acknowledged adopting features such as membership from Open RSC in her response to the United States Department of Commerce.

-ORSC publishes a root zone containing additional top level domains not found in the ICANN root zone.
+Open RSC publishes a root zone containing additional top level domains not found in the ICANN root zone.